 - One additional letter of recommendation from someone familiar with the student's academic achievements and/or research experience and potential, using the online form.

 Completed applications should be submitted online.
-The complete application package must be received by Dr. Reiter by Wednesday, March 12, 2014 to be considered.
-The applications will be reviewed by a panel of Stetson University faculty members.
+The complete application package must be received by the chair of the Undergraduate Research Committee by Wednesday, March 12, 2014.
+Applications will be reviewed by a panel of Stetson University faculty members.
 Successful applicants will be notified no later than Monday, April 13, 2014.